Mindset

 Focus on your Strengths

-Running your own business is hard work and the amount of time, energy and sheer perseverance should not be underestimated.
-It can also be quite a lonely and isolated existence, so don’t focus on what went wrong.
-Learn yes, but focus on your strengths, take time out to pat yourself on the back and recognise your achievements, how far you’ve come, what you’ve learnt and then build on the positives.
+Running your own business is hard work, and the amount of time, energy, and sheer perseverance should not be underestimated.
+It can also be lonely and isolated, so don’t focus on what happened.
+Learn yes, but focus on your strengths, take time to pat yourself on the back, recognize your achievements, how far you’ve come, and what you’ve learned, and then build on the positives.

 Alison Page – Alison Page Marketing